WaseemKn/Python-Android-Connection/README.md

 - The messages between the client and server can be from these kinds:
     a.
 "Correct" message and the reply in this case is: "Success".
     b.
-"Incorrect" message and the reply in this case is: "Failed".
-    c.
 "Disconnect" message and the reply in this case is: "Disconnected and the listen has Stopped".
+    c. other messages and the reply in this case is: "Failed".

 - The android app contain three UI component:
     1- EditText: for insert your message.